harsh-doshii/harsh-doshii.github.io/content/posts/127_post.md

 +++
 title = "127.
-Opening Chrome on your machine unifies all concepts" date = 2025-07-19
+What Happens When You Open Chrome: A High Level View of Core CS Concepts" date = 2025-07-19
 +++